Hazematman/fryzekconcepts/notes/2022_igalia_graphics_team.md

 ### [Fun with border colors in Vulkan](https://archive.fosdem.org/2022/schedule/event/vulkan_borders/) (Ricardo Garcia)

-Ricardo talks about the work he did on the `VK_EXT_border_color_swizzle` extension in Vulkan.
+Ricardo presents about the work he did on the `VK_EXT_border_color_swizzle` extension in Vulkan.
 He talks about the specific contributions he did and how the extension fits in with sampling color operations in Vulkan.

 ## GSoC & Igalia CE
 Last year Melissa & André co-mentored contributors working on introducing KUnit tests to the AMD display driver.
 This project was hosted as a ["Google Summer of Code" (GSoC)](https://summerofcode.withgoogle.com/) project from the X.Org Foundation.
 If you're interested in seeing their work Tales da Aparecida, Maíra Canal, Magali Lemes, and Isabella Basso presented their work at the [Linux Plumbers Conference 2022](https://lpc.events/event/16/contributions/1310/) and across two talks at XDC 2022.
 Here you can see their [first](https://indico.freedesktop.org/event/2/contributions/65/) presentation and here you can see their [second](https://indico.freedesktop.org/event/2/contributions/164/) second presentation.